jhu-dvrk/dvrk-readthedocs/docs/pages/connectivity/ethernet.rst

 * In tab "Ethernet", change MTU to 3000.
 The default is 1500 and is not enough if you have a full da Vinci (2 MTMs, 3 PSMs, ECM and SUJ).
-* In tab "IPv4 Settings", change "method" to "Link-Local Only"
+* In tab "IPv4 Settings", change "method" to "Link-Local Only".
+* In tab "IPv6 Settings", change to "Disabled"

 macOS
 =====